rajjitlai/Responsive-design-with-ChatGPT/README.md

                                       CSS file - style.css
                                       images

-Feel free to use the code and thanl you so much for visiting! 🤗
+Feel free to use the code and thank you so much for visiting! 🤗